Appearance

 Click the About button on the Health Score card to see a detailed explanation of the calculation.
 Admins can also access Settings directly from this panel to adjust per-metric scoring thresholds.

-Important: The overall Health Score gauge thresholds are separate from the per-metric scoring thresholds.
+Important: The overall Health Score gauge thresholds (67 for green, 34 for yellow) are fixed and separate from the per-metric scoring thresholds.
 The gauge thresholds determine when the overall health score is labeled "On Track" vs "At Risk" vs "Critical."
-The per-metric thresholds determine when an individual metric is colored green, yellow, or red.
-Both can be adjusted in Settings.
+The per-metric thresholds (adjustable in Settings) determine when an individual metric is colored green, yellow, or red.

 Priority Actions Card